cs-uob/COMS20012/docs/labs/lab 5.md

 ### Assembly Comprehension

-Okay, lets move away from reading real programs and try and figure out what little snippets of code do.
+Let us move away from reading real programs and try and figure out what little snippets of code do.

 #### Question 6